MKLab-ITI/hugomklab/content/projects/nobias/position-bias-mitigation.md

 #### Required documents

+Applications must be accompanied by the following documents:
-* Detailed CV in Europass format in English;
-* Motivation letter highlighting your achievements and fit to the applied position;
+* Detailed CV in Europass format in English, highlighting your achievements and fit to the applied position;
-* Scans of BSc and MSc transcripts, with certified translation in English (if the degree qualification is not in English or in the language of the hosting country); if you will only complete your Masters degree by the required starting date: please supply documentation of your achievements in the Masters programme so far;
+* Scanned copies of BSc and MSc transcripts, with certified translation in English (if the degree qualification is not in English or in the language of the hosting country);
+* A motivation letter in English, highlighting why you will be a good fit for the position and why you want to be a NoBIAS ESR to carry out this specific PhD;
+* Contact details or recommendation letters of two referees in English or in certified translation (if available);
+* Scanned copy of valid identification document.
 * Proof of English skills (e.g., IELTS, TOEFL, Cambridge or equivalent).
 This is not required in case of native English speakers (i.e., English is your mother tongue).

 If available, please also include contact details or recommendation letters of two referees in English or in certified translation.